Argentine hospital blamed after "dead" baby found alive

-BUENOS AIRES A mother whose newborn baby was found alive in an Argentine morgue 12 hours after being declared dead on Wednesday blamed hospital negligence for the near-fatal mistake.
+BUENOS AIRES, April 11 A mother whose newborn baby was found alive in an Argentine morgue 12 hours after being declared dead on We dnesday blamed hospital negligence for the near-fatal mistake.

 Doctors told Analia Bouter that her baby was stillborn when she gave birth in Argentina's northern Chaco province on April 3.
 But when she and her husband pried open the coffin inside the refrigerated morgue, they found the baby breathing.